Skip to header Skip to Content Skip to Footer

 Article VI: Meetings

-Staff Senate meetings are open meetings.
-All Senate meetings shall be announced in an email widely available to the University with a hybrid solution included.
+2. Staff Senate meetings are open meetings.
+All Senate meetings shall be announced in a widely available email to the university with a hybrid solution included.
+A working draft agenda will be provided to Senators no later than one (1) week prior to the meeting with the final agenda being provided when the Senate convenes.
 Attendance by non-Senate members at monthly meetings, committee meetings and other activities is strictly voluntary.

 The Chair shall prepare an agenda for each meeting.
 The order of business shall be: